orlof/xcb3-ext/readme.md

 - **Row**: Row index (4x8 cell) where the text starts.
 Valid range: `0-24`.

 - **Ink**: Defines the color used for the text's shapes.
-Possible values include `TRANSPARENT` (to leave the bitmap untouched for the letter shape) or a value from `0-3` representing the desired color.
+Possible values include `MODE_TRANSPARENT` (to leave the bitmap untouched for the letter shape) or a value from `0-3` representing the desired color.

 - **Bg**: Defines the background color for the text.
-It can be set to `TRANSPARENT` (to leave the bitmap as is for the letter's background) or a color value from `0-3`.
+It can be set to `MODE_TRANSPARENT` (to leave the bitmap as is for the letter's background) or a color value from `0-3`.

 - **Double**: Option to enlarge each letter to span across 2 cells horizontally.
   - `0`: FALSE - Regular width.